mscrm-addons.com logo displayed here.mscrm-addons.com logo displayed here.

 Export from Zip

-Hit on the [Export from Zip]-button to export DCP templates.
-Here you have to specify a connection to the organization from where you want to export your templates.
-Like explained before, select an ❶ existing profile, click on the ❷ [Retrieve all]-button, select the ❸ source organization you wish and hit on the [OK]-button.
+Click the [Export from Zip] button to export DCP templates.
+Here, you must specify a connection to the organization from where you want to export your templates.
+As explained before, select an ❶ existing profile, click on the ❷ [Retrieve all] button, select the ❸ source organization you wish and hit on the [OK]-button.

 Figure 6: Connect to Source Organization

-As mentioned before, double-click on the [Load from Zip]-button and select the templates you want to export by selecting ❶ all or only single template from your Zip-files.
-Click on the ❷ [Export]-button to finish the Export.
+Next, double-click on the [Load from Zip] button and select the templates you want to export by selecting ❶ all or only single template from your Zip-files.
+Click on the ❷ [Export] button to finish the Export.

 Transfer to organization

-The third option allows you to transfer DCP templates from a source organization to a target organization.
+The third option allows you to transfer DocumentsCorePack templates from a source organization to a target organization.
 Therefore, please select the ❶ source and the ❷ target organization, like explained before.
-Next, select the ❸ templates you want to transfer and hit the ❹ [Transfer]-button.
+Next, select the ❸ templates you want to transfer and hit the ❹ [Transfer] button.

 Figure 8: Transfer templates between organizations